gvwilson/sensibleadventures/bookster/bookster.md

 mountain wasn't going to be there?

 There!
 That dot.
 She brought her hand up to shield her eyes.
-It had to be Thomas's flying boat, the *Presumption*.
+It had to be the *Presumption*.
 She was coming in fast, Erileine realized---very fast.

 She waved.
 A tiny arm wave back.
 She dragged a couple of bumpers over to the dock's edge, looped their nooses around stayposts, and kicked them under the railing so that they dangled over the side.

-The *Presumption* was only fifty strides away when Erileine realized that something was sticking out of her hull.
+The flying boat was only fifty strides away when Erileine realized that something was sticking out of her hull.
 Her belly went cold.
 It was an arrow, but as long as her arm and as thick as two of her fingers.
 Splinters starred the planks around its puncture like a